buildingSMART/IFC5-development/README.md

 4. **Known Issues**: There are known and unknown issues and incomplete sections within the examples.
 5. **Development in Progress**: Further work is needed to improve the quality, accuracy, and completeness of these examples.

+## Viewer

+A viewer to visualize and explore the files is available under /docs/viewer.
+It is also live on https://ifc5.technical.buildingsmart.org/viewer/
+The viewer source code is MIT licensed.
+The intent is to help users understand the examples; and to help software developers to understand how to implement the composition of the objects.

 ## Future Development